ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

         - `Context, create_node, Node, Publisher` are for ROS 2 node creation and publishing. publishing.
 * `use std_msgs::msg::String as StringMsg;`: Imports the `StringMsg` type for publishing string messages.

+#### SimplePublisherNode
-#### Next, this structure defines a SimplePublisherNode which holds references to a ROS 2 node and a publisher for string messages.
+Next, this structure defines a SimplePublisherNode which holds references to a ROS 2 node and a publisher for string messages.
 ```rust
 struct SimplePublisherNode {
     node: Arc<Node>,